United Kingdom Mathematics Trust: History

-The national mathematics competitions existed prior to the formation of the UKMT, but the foundation of the UKMT in the summer of 1996 enabled them to be run collectively.
-The Senior Mathematical Challenge was formerly the National Mathematics Contest.
+The national mathematics competitions had existed prior to the formation of the trust, but the foundation of the UKMT in the summer of 1996 enabled them to be run collectively.
+The Senior Mathematical Challenge was formerly called the National Mathematics Contest.
 Founded in 1961, it was run by the Mathematical Association from 1975 until its adoption by the UKMT in 1996.
-The Junior and Intermediate Mathematical Challenges were the initiative of Dr Tony Gardiner in 1987 and were run by him under the name of the United Kingdom Mathematics Foundation until 1996.
-The popularity of the UK national mathematics competitions is largely due to the publicising efforts of Dr Gardiner in the years 1987-1995.
-Hence, in 1995, he advertised for the formation of a committee and for a host institution that would lead to the establishment of the UKMT, enabling the challenges to be run effectively together under one organisation.
+The Junior and Intermediate Mathematical Challenges were the initiative of Tony Gardiner in 1987, and were run by him under the name of the United Kingdom Mathematics Foundation until 1996.
+In 1995, Gardiner advertised for the formation of a committee and for a host institution that would lead to the establishment of the UKMT, enabling the challenges to be run effectively together under one organization.

 Mathematical Challenges

-The UKMT runs a series of mathematics challenges to encourage childs interest in mathematics and develop their skills in secondary schools.
+The UKMT runs a series of mathematics challenges to encourage children's interest in mathematics and to develop their skills.
 The three main challenges are: